Ammanford Cricket Club: Linton Lewis

-Linton Aaron Lewis in his playing days for Ammanford and Glamorgan Second Eleven in 1983.
-Later he would become Dr. Linton Lewis and is now a lawyer and businessman in his native St Vincent.
+Linton Aaron Lewis was in his playing days for Ammanford and Glamorgan Second Eleven in 1983.
+Later he would become Dr. Linton Lewis, and is now a lawyer and businessman in his native St Vincent.
 He was a parliamentary candidate for the island's opposition New Democratic Party in the December 2005 general election.

-Linton Lewis came to Ammanford as the result of an inspired committee decision under the guidance of dedicated secretary Don Phillips to gamble on a young West Indian hopeful.
-He arrived in 1981, when Ammanford were languishing in the depths of the third division.
+Linton Lewis came to Ammanford as the result of a committee decision under the guidance of secretary Don Phillips to gamble on a young West Indian hopeful.
+He arrived in 1981, when Ammanford were competing in Division 3.
 Within three years, Ammanford were champions of Division 1 and had won the Welsh Cup twice.
 In 1986, the Club achieved the double of becoming Division 1 Champions and Welsh Cup Winners.
-Ammanford Cricket Club—and Linton Lewis—had arrived.
-Club and professional grew together in reputation.
 Ammanford Park became a focal point for hundreds of cricket fans from all over South Wales, and often beyond.
-Only last summer I remember talking to an archaeologist from Durham University who could remember making a trip to Ammanford Park to watch Linton play.
-And who could blame him?
-Records were set in the 1980s which will probably never be broken.
-Up until that time, nobody had ever scored 1,000 runs in the League.
+This was the first occasion on which a player had scored 1,000 runs in the League.
 In 1983, Linton amassed 1,543 runs including seven centuries.
-Several immensely talented batsmen—amongst them Gordon Greenidge and Richie Richardson—have graced the Park with magnificent power and elegance, but never was there such a complete destroyer of bowling attacks as Linton.
+Ammanford Park has hosted several distinguished batsmen, including Gordon Greenidge and Richie Richardson.
+Lewis was regarded as one of the club's most successful overseas professionals and was noted for his prolific run-scoring.

 Linton left in 1989, much to the relief of the Park's bowling green regulars who had taken to wearing crash helmets during the first XI's home matches.
 But Ammanford had set a trend which was taken up by other clubs in the South Wales League.
 Overseas professionals were appearing everywhere.
 Standards were high, but home-grown talent was being stifled, and the League called a halt.
 Overseas players were initially banned, but this Draconian measure was later modified to one and which required them to have lived in the locality for 18 months prior to registration.

 Linton's legacy was double-edged.
 On the downside, less magnanimous rivals labelled Ammanford a one-man team, an allegation which our continued presence in the top flight a decade later has shown to be unfounded.
 One of the many benefits was a second storey to our pavilion.